 Take a mental walk through your whole menu and choose all serving platters and bowls ahead of time.
 Then, make sure they are clean!

-Think of the order of events, how people will pass through the buffet: you’ll want to start with the plates at one end, and then lay out your serving dishes in the order you think makes the most sense, and has the most visual appeal.
+Think of the order of events and how people will pass through the buffet: you’ll want to start with the plates at one end and then lay out your serving dishes in the order you think makes the most sense and has the most visual appeal.
 Use Post-Its or scraps of paper to label each platter with what it will hold, and put the serving utensils on top of, or next to, each dish.

 Place trivets where you will be serving dishes in hot casseroles.
 Remember the small things, like a space for salad dressing or butter for the rolls.

-For the buffet food start by thinking about what kinds of foods are happy to sit out for a while.
-My thinking is to pick one or two things to serve hot, but that are still delicious as they cool, like a ham or a lasagna or roasted vegetables.
-Don’t feel the need to have an enormous menu, 4 or 5 offerings are just fine.
-If you have a big group, you will likely want to make back-ups of certain dishes, so you can swap in a fresh platter as needed.
+For the buffet food, start by thinking about what kinds of foods are happy to sit out for a while.
+My thinking is to pick one or two things to serve hot but still delicious as they cool, like ham, a lasagna, or roasted vegetables.
+Don’t feel the need to have an enormous menu; 4 or 5 offerings are just fine.
+If you have a big group, you will likely want to make back-ups of certain dishes so you can swap in a fresh platter as needed.

 Setting Up the Bar

-Consider filling a large container or bucket with drinks and ice earlier in the day, so that everything stays cold and people can help themselves.
-You can keep your list of offering tight for sure — pick a few alcoholic choices, and a few non-alcoholic and just make sure you have enough in total.
+Consider filling a large container or bucket with drinks and ice earlier in the day so that everything stays cold and people can help themselves.
+You can keep your list of offerings tight for sure — pick a few alcoholic choices and a few non-alcoholic ones, and just make sure you have enough in total.
 But having one special cocktail can add a nice little flair to the evening.
-I love a pitcher drink for entertaining – there is no way I am muddling for the masses.
+I love a pitcher drink for entertaining — there is no way I am muddling for the masses.